Qytera-Gmbh/Qytera-Gmbh.github.io/projects/cypress-xray-plugin/docs/section/guides/featureFileSynchronization.md

     Scenario: Redirect by clicking
     ```

-    !!! note
+    !!! warning
-        Please be aware that there is no way of keeping modified issue summaries when reusing issues this way.
+        Please be aware that there is no way of keeping Xray's issue summaries when synchronizing issues this way.
-        Any modified summaries in Xray are always going to be replaced by the scenarios' names after a successful import.
+        All Xray issue summaries will be replaced with the scenarios' names on successful import.

 ???+ example